slashv/livestore-turbo-filesync/README.md

 # LiveStore Turborepo

-A cross platform app using LiveStore.
+A cross platform app using LiveStore that sync across web, desktop and mobile.
+Uses better-auth for authentication.

 ## Project Structure